Ja Morant NBA Playoffs Player Props: Grizzlies vs. Lakers

-The Memphis Grizzlies, Ja Morant included, match up versus the Los Angeles Lakers at 10:00 PM ET on Monday in the 2023 NBA Playoffs.
+The Memphis Grizzlies, Ja Morant included, will be in action at 7:30 PM on Wednesday versus the Los Angeles Lakers in the 2023 NBA Playoffs.

-Let's look at Morant's prop bets, and some stats and trends to help you find good wagers.
+We're going to break down Morant's prop bets, using stats and trends to help you make good picks.

 Ja Morant Prop Bets vs. the Lakers